 Noorulanne Jan

-Noorulanne Jan is a fellow with EarthJustice in Chicago, Illinois, where she focuses on issues specific to the Midwest, including preserving tribal interests in the face of oil pipeline expansion, working on coal plant closure, and helping to stop chronic floods and sewage backups.
+Noorulanne Jan is an associate attorney in Earthjustice’s Northwest Regional Office in Seattle, Washington.
+Immediately after law school, she joined EarthJustice as a fellow in its Chicago office, where she focused on issues specific to the Midwest, including preserving tribal interests in the face of oil pipeline expansion, working on coal plant closure, and helping to stop chronic floods and sewage backups.

 At Texas Law, Noorulanne served as a Mithoff Pro Bono Scholar with Street Law, staff editor of the Texas Environmental Law Journal, president of the Texas Law Muslim Legal Society, and Human Rights Scholar with the Rapoport Center for Human Rights and Justice.
 She participated in the Capital Punishment Clinic, was a research assistant for Professor Kelly Haragan of the Environmental Law Clinic, and interned with several legal organizations, including the Texas Advocacy Project, Texas RioGrande Legal Aid and Texas Appleseed in Austin and Bayou City Waterkeeper in Houston.